Aylamccarthy/cobh-childrens-theatre/README.md

 Behavior was as expected and the window presented me with the following option to call:

-Oukitel Mobile Phone
+Mobile Phone 0871376895

 Steps to test Email Link

-Navigate to Tacos Travels - Home Page
+Navigate to Cobh Children's Theatre- Home Page
-Click the email address in the footer (taco@gmail.com)
+Click the email address in the footer (info.cobhtheatre@gmail.com)
 Expected:

 A windows popup is displayed asking what application you would like to send a mail from or your default email application is opened.